jamesfowkes/Arduino-PCA9633/README.md

     /**
      * Turn on all LEDs.
 Restores settings saved at turnOff().
+     *
+     * WARNING: If you call turnOff() twice, without calling turnOn() in between,
+     *          then the restored state will be the turned off state!
      */
     void turnOn();

     /**
      * Turn off all LEDs.
 Saves current settings for turnOn().
      * For power saving, see sleep().
+     *
+     * WARNING: If you call turnOff() twice, without calling turnOn() in between,
+     *          then the restored state will be the turned off state!
      */
     void turnOff();